AkshayBade/akshaybade.github.io/learn_k8s.md

 - This needs additional information about synchronizing state between pod & replicas.
 - StatefulSet component is used to provide such pod creation blueprint.
 - Managing stateful pods is difficult in K8s hence generally avoided.

+## K8s Architecture
+K8s is Master slave architecture.
+### Slaves / Nodes
+are worker nodes which hosts pods.
+Worker nodes has

+**Container Runtime** (Docker) to manage containers within pods

+**Kubelet**: Process responsible for creating new pods on command from Master nodes.
+Also assigns node resources requested by pod to it.

+**Kube Proxy**: Kube proxy acts like request router, load balancer between multiple replicas of pods.
+It also routes requests to nearest or same node pod to avoid network latency.

+### Master Nodes
+Are nodes which controls worker nodes and also manages K8s cluster.

+Master nodes again can be replicated on multiple nodes to manage worker nodes and availability.
+Master nodes has 4 processes within,

+**API Server**: This acts as a gateway to enter Master node.
+Requests coming from kubectl, K8s UI or other clients pass through this process.
+Also acts as authentication to avoid requets coming from untrusted clients.

+**Key-Value Store / etcd**: This is a remote data storage across master clusters.
+This acts like a brain to masters which has entire state of worker nodes, their resouce availability etc.

+**Scheduler**: Is responsible to schedule pod creation, it identifies appropriate worker node in cluster with less occupancy and assigns task of pod creation to its kubelet.

+**Controller Manager**: Is a process responcible to create a new node, add it to existing worker cluster at runtime, monitor pods within all workers and inform scheduler on pod death.

 ## Local Setup